open/close all folders

 Montgomery / PhyrogothHead of the Adventurer Society, martial arts champion, and former dragon.

-- Golem: What his 'human' body really is, after his original body died and his spirit was transfered to an artificial one to save his life.
+- Golem: What his 'human' body really is, after his original body died and his spirit was transferred to an artificial one to save his life.

 - Heel–Face Turn: Upon his first death.